Al-un/recitry/ressaite-api/README.md

   - [Testing](#testing)
   - [Others](#others)

-This is the back-end of Ressaite.
+This is the back-end of Recitry.
 Technical stack is:

 - PostgreSQL database or Sqlite
 - ExpressJS, Passport